emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## Flicker
+## Cinemull
-### Score: 20/26
+### Score: 21/26
 1. Streams load very fast. ✔️
-1. Site has 1080p and can be switched. ✔️
+1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Site has 9 servers, and it does auto-switch when one fails. ✔️
+1. Has 9 servers and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next (server 6). ✔️
+1. Site does have episode auto-next. ✔️
-1. UI and player are nice, search shows results as you type. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
-1. Has subs for most content and allows adding your own and adjusting. ✔️
+1. Has built in subs for most things and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
+1. Site does have watch lists, but they can't be synced across devices. ⚠️
-1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. ⚠️
+1. Site has good sorting options and a AI to give random recommendations. ✔️
 1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

-Community Favorites: 🌟

 ***
 ## catflix